 The development of the Jyppyrä-Paljasselkä area is expected to take tourism in the area to a new level.
 A comprehensive development plan was prepared during the years 2018-2019 for the area that is situated in the immediate vicinity of the village of Hetta.

-At the southern end of the Jyppyrä-Paljasselkä area there is currently Hetta Hiihtomaa, which operates as a small-sized ski resort, and the Fell Lapland Visitor Centre together with its permanent cultural and natural exhibitions.
+At the southern end of the Jyppyrä-Paljasselkä area there is currently Hetta Hiihtomaa, which operates as a small-sized ski resort, and the Fell Lapland Visitor Centre.
 These existing functions and services in the nearby area support the development of the new area.
 An important attraction factor is also the National Park of Pallas-Yllästunturi and its trail networks, which begin in the immediate vicinity of Hetta.

 In the south-north direction, in an area of approximately five kilometres long, there would be space for a variety of operations from accommodation services to different activities.
 The idea is that the activity operations would focus on the southern part of the area, while tranquillity, darkness and peace would increase towards the north.